 But most of the time, when I actively make time for studying scripture, spending time in prayer, or even having a meaningful conversation with a friend, I am left feeling filled up, rested, and have a greater sense of peace than before.

 At the very end of her book, Cultivate: A Grace-Filled Guide to Growing an Intentional Life (which I happened to finish the last week of 2019), Lara Casey says one of the most impactful things in the whole book for me:

 When we don’t leave margin in our lives, we can push meaningful things to the fringes.
-Overcommitting ourselves doesn't tend to lead to fulfillment, but to eventual burnout, and we see the evidence of that burnout in our attitude, our emotions, our bodies, and our relationships.
+Overcommitting ourselves to the wrong things (or to too many good things), doesn't tend to lead to fulfillment, but to eventual burnout, and we see the evidence of that burnout in our attitude, our emotions, our bodies, and our relationships.

 Be honest with yourself and see what intentions are behind your hustle.
 Are you filling your life with busyness without intention?
 Are you starting to feel the strain of too many commitments?
-Maybe it's time to take a step back, let go of comparison and FOMO—which, let's be honest, is really just our hearts' discontentment with what we have and where we are—and make decisions to cultivate good things already right in front of us.
+Maybe it's time to take a step back, let go of comparison and FOMO—which, let's be honest, is really just our hearts' discontentment with what God's given us and where He's placed us—and make decisions to cultivate good things already right in front of us.

 Reflect on the past year.
 Are there places in your life where you are feeling the need for more margin?

 Here are some questions that might help direct your thoughts:

 What passed you by in 2019?